sprasadhpy/myAInotes/Panacea.md

 ## Final Adapted Weight Matrix

-The adapted weight matrix \( W' \) reflects the injected preference vector.
+The adapted weight matrix **W'** reflects the injected preference vector.
 This modulates the model’s behavior to align with the user's preferences.
-By embedding the preference vector \( \lambda = [0.8, 0.2] \) into the singular values, the model is now more aligned with the user’s preference for helpfulness (0.8) over conciseness (0.2).
+By embedding the preference vector **λ = [0.8, 0.2]** into the singular values, the model is now more aligned with the user’s preference for helpfulness (0.8) over conciseness (0.2).

 This adaptation occurs for each layer of the model, allowing the model to shift its behavior based on individual user preferences.